theupdateframework/taps/candidate-succinct-delegation-tap.md

    },... ]
  }
  ```
 Every client will then have to download this large delegating metadata file.
-Note that all of the information in italics above is exactly the same in each delegation.
+Note that most of the data is the same in each delegation.
 The only data that differs between these delegations are the bolded fields, the name and path_hash_prefix.
 The name has a common prefix (underlined), so only differs by a count and the path_hash_prefix is generated using the hash algorithm and number of bins.

 # Rationale